trolando/oink/README.md

 * The accelerated SPM approach is a novel approach.
 * The succinct small progress measures algorithm was published in 2017.
 (Jurdzinski and Lazic, at LICS 2017)
 * The QPT progress measures algorithm was published in 2017.
 (Fearnley et al, at SPIN 2017.)
+* The tangle learning algorithms are accepted at CAV 2018.

 The parallel algorithms use the work-stealing framework Lace.